rcgsheffield/urban_flows/stat-xplore/README.md

 ## Authentication

+The harvester authenticates against the remote server using an access token.

 To use the harvester you must register an account on [Stat-Xplore](https://stat-xplore.dwp.gov.uk).
 When you're logged in, click the menu button (the three dots in the top-right corner) and click "Account".
 The string under "Open Data API Access" which is your API access key/token.

 This token must be input to the harvester either in the command line or from a file (the default path is `~/configs/stat_explore.txt`) as shown below: